matheussodree/English-Course/README.md

   My phone number is ... / Meu número de telefone é ...

   What's your e-mail address ? / Qual é o seu endereço de e-mail ?

+  How do you spell that ? / Como você soletra isso ?